tosin2013/disconnected-openshift/README.md

 - [Configure Pull-through Proxy Cache, JFrog](./docs/pullthrough-proxy-cache-jfrog.md) - Guide to setup JFrog to act as a Pull-through/Proxy Cache.

 ***There is a caveat*** - that if your cluster can't talk to the Internet, while you can access container images transparently with this Pull-Through Cache/Proxy, the Update Graph data is not in a container.
 This is on `api.openshift.com` and if you can't access that you'll still need to curate the Graph and Update Service - but otherwise there are no containers to really mirror this way.
 If you can use a container registry acting as a remote pull-through cache/proxy then everything gets so much easier.

+Also, in earnest, there are still a few switches to flip with a Pull-through/Proxy Cache, but it's still easier than manual methods of mirroring things.
+Namely you still need to:

+- Add Root CAs
+- Have Pull Secrets to pull from your private registry mirror(s)
+- Create ImageDigestMirrorSets and ImageTagMirrorSets
+- Set the Samples Operator Config to `Managed` from `Removed`
+- Configure the Image Config CR
+- Adjust for things like OpenShift Virt that doesn't use the cluster mirror config
+- Run an OpenShift Update Service instance

+But that's a much shorter list than all the other mirroring stuff.
+If you can use a local proxy cache and an Outbound HTTP Proxy, then you can even skip the OSUS instance - really with an Outbound HTTP Proxy you can skip most of this stuff though.